Iowa Factory Accident Lawyer

 Factory work has a relatively high rate of injuries among employees.
 That’s due in part to the hazardous machines employees work with regularly, but it’s also due to the nature of the work itself.
 Repeatedly performing the same strenuous task often leads to serious injuries.

 You’ll more than likely be eligible to collect workers’ compensation benefits through your employer’s work comp insurance policy, but being eligible doesn’t mean you’ll always get what you deserve.
-It can help to work with an experienced Iowa factory accident lawyer at Pothitakis Law Firm, PC to ensure you are fully compensated for your losses.
+It can help to work with an experienced Iowa factory accident lawyer at Pothitakis Law Firm, to ensure you are fully compensated for your losses.

 What is a Factory?